victor-letunovsky/odoo-technical-training/README.md

   * `before`\
     inserts the xpath’s body as a sibling before the matched element
   * `after`\
-    inserts the xpaths’s body as a sibling after the matched element
+    inserts the xpath’s body as a sibling after the matched element
   * `attributes`\
     alters the attributes of the matched element using the special attribute elements in the xpath’s body